 What are the Vouchers Worth?

-The poorest households will be eligible to receive up to £10,000 towards these improvements, and they will not have to contribute anything to the cost.
+Low-income households will be eligible to receive up to £10,000 towards improvements, and will not have to contribute anything to the cost.
+You can find out if you're eligible for up to £10,000 when you apply for a voucher.

 How Does the Green Homes Grant Work?